Short acting morphine (immediate or normal release)

 Other names – Oramorph® liquid or Sevredol® tablets

-This leaflet is for patients (and their relatives or carers) who have been discharged from hospital with short-acting morphine.
-Its use will have been explained to you before you left hospital.
+This leaflet is for patients who have been discharged from hospital with short-acting morphine, and, where appropriate, their relatives or carers.
+The need for short-acting morphine will have been explained to you before you left hospital.
 Do not hesitate to ask for more information or to have it repeated, if needed.

 Short-acting morphine is commonly used for moderate to severe pain from many different causes.
-It can be used on its own or with long-acting pain relief (known as background pain relief).
-These medications are safe and effective when used properly and will be helpful in controlling your pain.
+It can be used on its own, with long-acting morphine or morphine-like pain relief (known as background pain relief), or with other types of medication to treat pain.
+These medications are safe and are usually effective for controlling your pain when used properly at the dose recommended for you.

-Pain control may be an ongoing process and health professionals will work with you to adjust the medication doses as needed.
-Health professionals (including doctors, nurses, pharmacists and opticians) will need to know that you are taking these medications, so do inform them, even if you are seeing them for an unrelated matter.
+Managing your pain may be an ongoing process; health professionals will work with you to adjust the medication doses as needed.
+Health professionals (including doctors, nurses, pharmacists and opticians) will need to know that you are taking these medications, so do inform them even if you are seeing them for an unrelated matter.

 Benefits